ibm-cloud-docs/mqcloud/mqoc_create_qm.md

 When you see that your queue manager has a status of `Running`, it's ready to be configured for use.

----

 ## Conclusion
 {: #conc_mqoc_create_qm}

-You have successfully launched IBM MQ on Cloud and created a queue manager.
+You have successfully launched {{site.data.keyword.mq_full}} and created a queue manager.

----

 ## Next step
 {: #next_mqoc_create_qm}